VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Introduction

-To address the heterogeneity gap and the lack of closer interactions between image regions and text sequences within and across vision-language modalities, we propose a novel cross-modal contrastive vision-language pre-training model by learning cross-modal representations as a prior in a unified pre-training network.
-To encourage cross-modal learning, we model intra-modality and inter-modality representations between the cues of the vision-language modalities in the pre-training stage.
-We design an Inter-Modality Cross-Attention module denoted as (InterMCA) to capture relevant features from image regions and semantic meaning from text sequences.
+To address the semantic gap and the lack of closer interactions between image regions and text sequences within and across vision-language modalities, we propose a cross-modal contrastive vision-language pre-training model by learning cross-modal representations as a prior in a unified pre-training network.
+To encourage cross-modal learning, we model intra- and inter-modality representations between the cues of the vision-language modalities in the pre-training stage.
+We design an inter-modality cross-attention module denoted as (InterMCA) to capture relevant features from image regions and semantic meaning from text sequences.
 We aim to ensure that features from vision and language modalities map to closer points in the joint embedding space.
-Nevertheless, existing cross-modal document understanding approaches lack an explicit measure that also ensures that similar features from the same modality stay close in the same joint embedding space.
-We assume that if similar features from the same category of each modality map to distant points in the joint embedding space, then the embeddings generated within vision and language modalities will lack semantically enriched information, and thus, will generalize badly for downstream applications.
-As a remedy, we introduce intra-modality representation which is carried within an Intra-Modality Self-Attention module denoted as (IntraMSA).
-This module is devoted to constructing intra-modality relations within each modality according to the self-attention weights of image regions and text sequences.
+Nevertheless, existing cross-modal document understanding approaches lack an explicit measure which ensures that similar features from the same modality stay close in the joint embedding space.
+We assume that if similar features from the same category of each modality map to distant points in the joint embedding space, then the embeddings generated within vision and language modalities will lack semantically enriched information, and thus, will generalize badly for downstream tasks.
+As a remedy, we introduce intra-modality representation which is carried within an intra-modality self-attention module denoted as (IntraMSA), which is devoted to constructing intra-modality relations within each modality according to the self-attention weights of image regions and text sequences.